risk-first/website/docs/risks/Dependency-Risks/Lock-In-Risk/Lock-In-Risk.md

 **Threat**: The owner of the dependency has the opportunity to unilaterally change the licensing conditions for your dependency.
 (Compare to [Open Source](../Software-Dependency-Risk)).

+:::tip Anecdote Corner

+The IT industry is replete with examples of where Lock-In Risk is used as a key business strategy.
+In the 1980's and 1990's Microsoft were able to use proprietary file formats as a way to lock-in users of the Microsoft Windows and Office ecosystems, nearly bankrupting Apple in the process.

+However in 2007/2008 Apple were able to use the same strategy to build a locked-in ecosystem around the iPhone, relegating Blackberry, Nokia and Microsoft's offerings to being minor, incompatible players and leaving them locked out of the ecosystem.

+Amazon Web Services (AWS), started in 2006, is another example of a proprietary, locked-in ecosystem, with Microsoft and Google providing their own alternatives.
+It's easy to see the same strategic patterns being repeated again in different sections of the IT industry (Desktop, Mobile, Cloud).

+It's worth pointing out Google's strategy here of creating (arguably) _open source_ alternatives for all of the above.
+On the desktop, Chrome, on mobile, Android and in the Cloud, Kubernetes.
+All of these are aimed at attracting users and developers interested in building out ecosystems which minimise lock-in.
+Google's [strategy](https://opensource.google/documentation/reference/why/) here is that sacrificing some potential lock-in leads to a bigger overall ecosystem as a result.